stephenahmeed/sonic-tx-bot/README.md

 ## HOW TO UPDATE

 to update just run `git pull` or if it failed because of unstaged commit, just run `git stash` and then `git pull`. after that do `npm install` or `npm update`.

-## CONTRIBUTE

-Feel free to fork and contribute adding more feature thanks.

-## NOTE

-Bot running using twister, so if you run multiple account maybe some account not showed on your terminal because it depens on your windows screen, but it still running. you can check on `app.log`.